ITSM for high-velocity teams

 Enterprise service management: 3 top tips for implementation

 By Akshay Anand, ITSM Product Ambassador and Evangelist, AXELOS

 The phrase “Enterprise Service Management” (ESM) seems to be on everyone’s minds these days.
-It’s gratifying to see the concepts of Service Management, usually associated with IT Service Management (ITSM), now gaining traction in non-IT functions and domains such as Human Resources and Facilities Management.
+The basics of service management, usually associated with IT support teams, are now gaining traction in non-IT functions and domains like human resources and facilities management.

 1. Value is subjective

 ITIL, the world’s leading IT Service Management framework, has a set of guiding principles which help practitioners understand how to create successful service organizations.
 One of these guiding principles is “Focus on Value.”
 It sounds simple enough, but there can be tremendous risks to applying it simplistically.